JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 According to the table, there are 17 sneak paths.

 Note: There is a transition _PauseProject_ with the condition that the running project is the project the user is currently pausing.
-However, there isn't any transition that pauses a project which is not running, for logical reasons.
+However, given the user interface of application, there isn't any transition that pauses a project which is not running (for logical reasons).
 Since this transition does not exist, it does not appear in the transition table.
-This means that we won't take into account sneak paths that involve this transition.

 #### Tests